Scorpions (band): Formation and early history (1965–1973)

-In 1972, the group recorded and released their debut album Lonesome Crow, with Lothar Heimberg on bass and Wolfgang Dziony on drums and re-recorded versions of their CCA songs.
-During the Lonesome Crow tour, the Scorpions opened for up-and-coming British band UFO.
-Near the end of the tour, guitarist Michael Schenker accepted an offer of lead guitar for UFO.
+In 1972 the group recorded and released their debut album, Lonesome Crow, with Lothar Heimberg on bass and Wolfgang Dziony on drums and re-recorded their CCA songs.
+During the Lonesome Crow tour Scorpions opened for up-and-coming British band UFO.
+Near the end of the tour, guitarist Michael Schenker accepted an offer to play lead guitar for UFO.
 Uli Jon Roth, a friend of Michael's, was then introduced to the band and he helped them to finish off the tour.

 The departure of Michael Schenker led to the breakup of the band.
-In 1973, Uli Roth, who had helped the Scorpions complete the Lonesome Crow tour, was offered the role as lead guitarist, but turned the band down, preferring instead to remain in the band Dawn Road.
-Rudolf Schenker eventually decided he wanted to work with Roth, but did not want to resurrect the last Scorpions lineup.
+In 1973, Uli Roth, who had helped Scorpions complete the Lonesome Crow tour, was offered the role of lead guitarist, but turned the band down, preferring instead to remain in the band Dawn Road.
+Rudolf Schenker eventually decided he wanted to work with Roth, but did not want to resurrect the last Scorpions line-up.
 He attended some of Dawn Road's rehearsals and ultimately decided to join the band, which consisted of Roth, Francis Buchholz (bass), Achim Kirschning (keyboards) and Jürgen Rosenthal (drums).
 Uli Roth and Buchholz persuaded Rudolf Schenker to invite Klaus Meine to join on vocals, which he soon did.
-While there were more members of Dawn Road than Scorpions in the band, they decided to use the Scorpions name because it was well known in the German hard rock scene and an album had been released under that name.
+While there were more members of Dawn Road than Scorpions in the band, they decided to use the Scorpions name because it was well known on the German hard rock scene and an album had been released under that name.